 Rowan stares at the phone.
-‘It‘s always the same thing; “Mom is depressed and doesn’t want to see or talk to anyone… She’s down with the flu, going on a shopping spree to Paris, spending time at a secret spa resort…” Blabla… You name it.’
+‘It‘s always the same thing; “Mom is depressed and doesn’t want to see or talk to anyone… She’s down with the flu, going on a shopping spree to Paris, spending time at a secret spa resort…” Yada yada… You name it.’

 Taïga frowns.
-She’s been busy lately too, reading up on Celtic customs and treasures and gouls… She’s even tried the palantìr again, but she had to stop when she passed out, nose bleeding from the effort.
+She’s been busy lately too, reading up on Celtic customs and treasures and ghouls… She’s even tried the palantìr again, but she passed out, nose bleeding from the effort.
 She has to wait until she gets strong enough to master it…

 ‘But Granny.
 Listen.
-It’s only 1 §!
-And if you buy about 10 glasses each day until summer, I’ll give you the money so we can go to Monte Vista and visit Mom!’
+It’s only 1 $!
+And if you buy about ten glasses each day until summer, I’ll give you the money so we can go to Monte Vista and visit Mom!’

-‘She didn’t have the time to talk to me.’
+‘She didn’t have the time to talk to me,’ she complains.

 Missy frowns.
 ‘Couldn’t or wouldn’t?’

 Granny doesn’t look up.
 ‘To tell you the truth, I don’t know… Maybe I should visit them when they get back from China or wherever they’re touring… What do you think?’

 Missy sneers.
 ‘You know your daughter.
 She could be rather “stubborn”.
 How long was she gone last time?
 Six years?
 Eight?’

 Granny mumbles: ’Ten.’

 ‘See?
 I don’t think you should worry…’ She empties the watering can, shaking it slightly.
 ‘We just have to face it – we’re stuck with the children.
 No way to hand them back where they belong.’